markjprice/cs11dotnet7/docs/errata/errata.md

 # Page 631 - Passing parameters using a route value

+> Thanks to Bob Molloy for raising this issue via email.

 In Step 3, the statements attempt to output the values of the category name and unit price for the product, as shown in the following markup:
 ```xml
 <dt>Category</dt>